Detach with Love

-Believe it or not, you don’t have to be affected by everything your loved one says and does.
+Your life does not have to revolve around what other people say and do, no matter how closely intertwined your lives are.
 You are a separate person with the responsibility and right to live your own life and make your own choices and to experience the consequences or rewards from them.
-Your loved one has the responsibility and right to live his/her own life and make his/her own choices and to experience the consequences or rewards from them.
-You can learn how to care about your loved one and still live your own life by detaching with love.
+Other people have the responsibility and right to live their lives and to make their own choices and experience the consequences or rewards from them.
+You can learn how to detach from other people and especially from difficult people with this Christian relationship help.